Arie Vardi

-Arie Vardi (אריה ורדי; born 1937) is a classical pianist, conductor, and piano pedagogue.
+Arie Vardi (אריה ורדי; born 1937) is an Israeli classical pianist, conductor, and piano pedagogue.
 He is laureate of the Israel Prize in 2017.

 Biography

 Vardi was born in Tel Aviv and graduated from the Rubin Academy (renamed the Buchmann-Mehta School of Music in 2005) and earned a law degree at Tel Aviv University.
 He obtained a soloist diploma from at City of Basel Music Academy.
 Among his music teachers were Paul Baumgartner (piano), Pierre Boulez and Karlheinz Stockhausen (composition).
 He then went on to become professor of piano and head of department at the Rubin Academy, and later became the head of the school.

 Music career

 Vardi launched his concert career at the age of fifteen as the winner of the Chopin Competition in Israel and the George Enescu International Competition in Bucharest.

 Vardi performs regularly as soloist-conductor, playing the complete set of concerti by Bach and Mozart, part of which he has played on the Hammerflügel.
 His extensive repertoire includes various Israeli works, many of which were dedicated to him.
 In the 2001 season, Vardi directed, conducted and played a series of five concerts with the Israel Chamber Orchestra.
 The series, entitled "The Piano Concerto", featured twelve concertos ranging from Bach to the 21st century.
 In the 2004–5 season he launched a new weekend series with the Israel Philharmonic, "Morning Intermezzo", where he serves as conductor and presenter.
 For television viewers he is best known for his series Master Classes, the family series of the Israel Philharmonic Orchestra which he conducts and presents, and also currently for his new series Intermezzo with Arik.